Récolte

 Sequence 2: Positioning in crop rotation and economic assessment

-• Agro-economic characteristics of sunflowers: their robustness depends on careful, optimized cultivation.
+• Agro-economic characteristics of the sunflower species: a robustness conditioned by careful and optimized cultivation.

 • Optimizing sunflower's place in rotations